IBM/lazy-z/README.md

 ### containsCheck

-Test to see if an array of strings contains a value.
+Test to see if an array contains a value.
 Throw an error if not in the array

 ```js
 const { containsCheck } = require("lazy-z");